umdfiresa2024/spring-research-microplastics/README.md

 in Virginia that had a tax implemented before 2024 and had sufficient dissolved carbon data.

-The effects of the plastic bag ban on microplastic pollution in the Chesapeake Bay are unclear from our current results.
-We cannot conclude that the treatment variable, ban/tax, makes a significant impact on the outcome variable, average dissolved carbon levels.
-This is due to a lack of available data on counties that have implemented the ban or tax for long periods of time.
-We hope to look into a number of external factors in the future including storm water runoff and precipitation data that could play a role in the levels of dissolved carbon.

 These graphs display our results:

 ``` r